Frequently Asked Questions | Admitted Students

 Transfer Equivalency Report: A listing of courses that have transferred in from colleges and universities other than Pacific.
 This includes courses done through high school-based programs such as Running Start.

 UC (University Center/Washburne Hall): University Center is located in the middle of campus and is considered the hub of life at Pacific University.
-It is the location of many important things such as The Grove dining area, the POD, Starbucks, UC Lounge, mail room and the PIC.
+It is the location of many important things such as The Grove dining area, The Grove Market, Starbucks, UC Lounge, and the mail room.